arm61/pylj/docs/source/particles-and-potentials.md

 print(f"force there {lj.forces(r_min) * 1e12:.3f} pN")
 ```

-Beyond the minimum the atoms attract each other, and the attraction fades to nothing by about 8 Angstrom.
+Beyond the minimum the atoms attract each other, and the attraction has fallen to nothing by about 8 Angstrom.

-Whether two atoms stay bound depends on how the well depth compares with the thermal energy $k_B T$, where $k_B$ is the Boltzmann constant and $T$ the temperature.
-At room temperature the argon well is only 0.4 $k_B T$ deep, so collisions break a pair apart almost as soon as it forms, and argon is a gas.
-At 87 K the well is 1.3 $k_B T$ deep, deep enough for atoms to stick together, and argon condenses; 87 K is its boiling point.
+Whether two atoms stay bound depends on how the depth of the well compares with the thermal energy $k_B T$, where $k_B$ is the Boltzmann constant and $T$ the temperature.
+At room temperature the argon well is 0.4 $k_B T$ deep, so a collision breaks a pair apart almost as soon as it forms, and argon is a gas.
+At 87 K, the boiling point of argon, the well is 1.3 $k_B T$ deep and atoms stick together.

 ## The box